bhargavvarmasagi/GDP-Team04/README.md

 Working on Prototype of Use Cases on User End: (09/30/2024) <br>
 A prototype was developed to address the identified use cases on the user end.
 This process involved designing and refining user interactions with the system to ensure seamless functionality and user experience.
 The focus was on visualizing how users will navigate the system based on key actions and expected outcomes.
 The prototype emphasizes core system functionalities such as registration, login, dashboard interaction, profile management, submission requests, and status reviews.

+Working on Prototype of Use Cases on Admin End: (09/30/2024)<br>
+A prototype was developed to address the identified use cases on the admin end.
+This process involved designing and refining admin interactions with the system to ensure effective functionality and management capabilities.
+The focus was on visualizing how admins will navigate the system based on key actions and administrative responsibilities.
+The prototype emphasizes core system functionalities such as dashboard access, managing user submissions, generating reports, and overseeing system operations.